A cavity, also called tooth decay, is a hole that forms in

 even if your dentist delivers this news, there are ways to treat a cavity and

 The symptoms of a cavity depend on the severity of the

 decay.
 They include:

-hole in the teeth
+visible hole in your teeth

-or white staining on teeth
+or white staining on your teeth

 Causes of Tooth Cavities

 Tooth cavities are caused by plaque, a sticky substance that